-Earth Day is an annual event created to celebrate the planet's environment and raise public awareness about pollution.
-The day, marked on April 22, is observed worldwide with rallies, conferences, outdoor activities and service projects.
+Earth Day is an annual event on April 22 that celebrates the planet Earth and raises public awareness about environmental issues.
+The day is observed worldwide with rallies, conferences, school projects and other activities.

-But Earth Day is still important because it reminds people to think about humanity's values, the threats the planet faces and ways to help protect the environment, said Susan Clayton, a professor of psychology and environmental studies at The College of Wooster in Ohio.
+Earth Day reminds people to think about humanity's values, the threats the planet faces and ways to help protect the environment, Susan Clayton, a professor of psychology and environmental studies at The College of Wooster in Ohio, previously told Live Science.

 "Thinking about the history of environmental activism and the way individuals have worked together to change policy can make us more optimistic about the ability to make positive changes in the future," Clayton said.